justinww04/social-app/README.md

-did optimization for social app when uploading pictures they were sizing incorrectly
+did optimization for social app when uploading pictures they were sizing incorrectly - worked on today

 updated the new repo